Edunga1/gatsby-transformer-gitinfo/README.md

 }
 ```

-Where the _source folder_ `./src/data/` is a git versionned directory.
+Where the _source folder_ `./src/data/` is a git versioned directory.

 The plugin will add several fields to `File` nodes:
 `gitLogLatestAuthorName`, `gitLogLatestAuthorEmail`, and `gitLogLatestDate`.